cairo-book/cairo-book/src/ch204-00-builtins.md

 By embedded, we mean that a specific AIR for each builtin has been added to the Cairo architecture to verify its correct usage within the proof.

-In this section we'll see how builtins work, the builtins that exist and their purposes.
+In this chapter, we'll see how builtins work, the builtins that exist and their purposes.